 (iv) \textit{A larger ``existence'' class of nonnegative solutions. }When we deal with nonnegative functions, $H^*(\Omega)\subset L^1_{\Phi_1}(\Omega)$, indeed by Cauchy-Schwartz inequality and the normalization $\|\Phi_1\|_2=1$, we get

-To the best of our knowledge, \textit{the largest class of nonnegative data for which existence of solutions to the \eqref{CDP} is guaranteed, is precisely $L^1_{\Phi_1}$.} \end{rem}

-In Section \ref{sec:L1Phi strong}, we will proof that under some assuptions MWDS are indeed $L^1_{\Phi_1}$-strong. \begin{thm}[$L^1_{\Phi_1}$-strong solutions]\labeltext[2.7]{}{strong-LPhi}Let \eqref{A1} and \eqref{A2} hold.
+To the best of our knowledge, \textit{the largest class of nonnegative data for which existence of solutions to the \eqref{CDP} is guaranteed, is precisely $L^1_{\Phi_1}$.} \end{remark} In Section \ref{sec:L1Phi strong}, we will proof that under some assuptions MWDS are indeed $L^1_{\Phi_1}$-strong. \begin{theorem}[$L^1_{\Phi_1}$-strong solutions]\labeltext[2.7]{}{strong-LPhi}Let \eqref{A1} and \eqref{A2} hold.
 Then, the MWDS $u$ corresponding to the initial datum $0\le u_0 \in L^1_{\Phi_1}(\Omega)$, is moreover a $L^1_{\Phi_1}$-strong solution, with the bound